 This model shows how to use the Universal Software Radio Peripheral® (USRP®) device with Simulink® to implement a QPSK receiver.
 The receiver addresses practical issues in wireless communications, e.g. carrier frequency and phase offset, timing offset and frame synchronization.
 This model receives the signal sent by the QPSK Transmitter with USRP® Hardware model.
 The receiver demodulates the received symbols and outputs a simple message to the MATLAB® command line.

-In order to run this model, you need to ensure that the specified center frequency of the SDRu Receiver is within the acceptable range of your USRP® daughter board.
-Please refer to the Setup and Configuration section of Documentation for USRP® Radio for details on configuring your host computer to work with the SDRu Receiver block.
+In order to run this model, you need to ensure that the specified center frequency of the USRP Receiver is within the acceptable range of your USRP® daughter board.
+Please refer to the Setup and Configuration section of Documentation for USRP® Radio for details on configuring your host computer to work with the USRP Receiver block.

 This model performs all processing at complex baseband to handle a time-varying frequency offset, a time-varying symbol delay, and Gaussian noise.
-To cope with the above-mentioned impairments, this example provides a reference design of a practical digital receiver, which includes FFT-based coarse frequency compensation, PLL-based fine frequency compensation, timing recovery with fixed-rate resampling and bit stuffing/skipping, frame synchronization, and phase ambiguity resolution.
-The example implements some key algorithms in MATLAB, emphasizing textual algorithm expression over graphical algorithm expression.
-For example, the model uses MATLAB to implement some key processing in the PLL for fine frequency compensation and timing recovery, and some data extraction/control functionalities.
+To cope with the above-mentioned impairments, this example provides a reference design of a practical digital receiver, which includes correlation-based coarse frequency compensation, symbol timing recovery with fixed-rate resampling and bit stuffing/skipping, fine frequency compensation, frame synchronization and phase ambiguity resolution.
+The example uses some key algorithms in MATLAB, emphasizing textual algorithm expression over graphical algorithm expression.

 Structure of the Example

 The top-level structure of the model is shown in the following figure.
 Which includes a USRP receiver block, a QPSK Receiver subsystem and a BER Display blocks.